Meizu M3 Note: Hardware and design

+Camera

+The Meizu M3 Note has a 13 MP main camera featuring an f/2.2 aperture and Phase Detection Autofocus (PDAF).
+This camera can record video in 1080p resolution at 30 frames per second.
+The device has a 5 MP front-facing camera with an f/2.0 aperture, which also supports 1080p video recording at 30 fps.

 Reception

 The M3 Note received generally positive reviews.

 Android Authority gave the M3 Note a rating of 8.2 out of 10 possible points and concluded that “the Meizu M3 Note packs a very large punch for its price”.
 Furthermore, the build quality, battery life and the good display were praised.

 Huffington Post stated that the Meizu M3 Note is “[an] affordable and highly functional Android smartphone, with a large HD screen, great design and impressive battery life”.

 Android Headlines also reviewed the device and concluded that “[the] overall fantastic performance and just a great experience in general make the Meizu M3 Note an easy recommendation for sure”.

 TechSpot gave the M3 Note a rating of 7.5 out of 10 possible points and noted that “the M3 Note could be a great budget smartphone purchase”.